helgoboss/helgobox/doc/user-guide.md

   - **Relative:** Invokes the action with the incoming relative control value (absolute ones are ignored).
 Only works for actions that are annotated with ("MIDI CC relative only") or similar.

+The particular action decides if toggling/feedback works completely, has limitations or is not possible at all.
+There are multiple types of actions so it's not possible to settle with one invocation type and be done with it.
+The types of actions can roughly be divided into:

+1. Actions that take care of toggling themselves *and* report on/off state.
+    - Example: "25.
+Track: Toggle record arm for track 01"
+    - If you want toggle behavior, you have 2 options:
+        - a) Set Invoke to "Absolute" and Mode to "Toggle buttons" (preferred).
+        - b) Set Invoke to "Trigger" and Mode to "Normal".
+    - Feedback is completely supported.
+2. Actions that take care of toggling themselves but *don't* report on/off state.
+    - Example: "40175.
+Item properties: Toggle mute"
+    - Toggle behavior is achieved as described in (1) but support for toggling and feedback has limitations (explained in (4)).
+3. Actions that don't take care of toggling themselves ("trigger only").
+    - Example: "1007.
+Transport: Play"
+    - There's no way to make such an action toggle because the action is not designed to do so.
+    - If the action reports an on/off state, feedback is completely supported though, otherwise not at all!
+4. Actions that have a complete range of values as state.
+    - Example: "994.
+View: Adjust vertical zoom (MIDI CC/OSC only)"
+    - Since ReaLearn 1.12.0 and REAPER 6.20, there's special support for this type of actions.
+Starting from the first time this action is triggered, ReaLearn will track its current value.
+    - That's why toggling is supported.
+Because ReaLearn itself takes care of toggling, you need to set *Invoke* to "Absolute" and Mode to "Toggle buttons".
+    - Feedback is also supported.
+    - Toggling/feedback for this type of actions comes with some inherent limitations that are related to the fact that
+      a) REAPER itself doesn't necessarily use actions to invoke its own functions and b) MIDI CC/OSC actions don't have the concept of a "current value" (unlike e.g. toggle actions or FX parameters).
+    - The bottom line of these limitations is that toggling/feedback will only work if the action itself is used to trigger the change and if the action is an absolute action (not relative).
+    - Limitations in detail:
+        1. In most cases, feedback will not work when changing the value in REAPER directly (e.g. when adjusting vertical zoom directly via the REAPER user interface).
+        2. It will only work for actions that support some kind of absolute value range (usually the case for all non-relative MIDI CC/OSC actions).
+        3. When the action is invoked via ReaLearn, the feedback will only work if "Invoke" is "Trigger" or "Absolute".
+           It won't work with "Relative".
+        4. When the action is invoked from ReaScript or other extensions, it will only work if the invocation was done via `KBD_OnMainActionEx()` and an absolute value change.
+        5. When the action is invoked via a native REAPER action mapping, it will only work if the invocation is done using absolute MIDI CC/OSC (not relative).

 ###### Track FX parameter target

 Sets the value of a particular track FX parameter.